-Core Curriculum Areas A-E (See VSU Core Curriculum)

-Astronomy majors are required to take Pre-calculus (MATH I 1113) in

-Area A and Calculus I (MATH 2261) in Area D and are adv ised to take 3 hours of

-a foreign anguage in Area C, and PHYS 2211K and PHYS 22 212K in Area DII.
+Core Curriculum Areas A-E (See VSU Core Curriculum) 42 hours Astronomy majors are required to take Pre-calculus (MATH 1113 5) in Area A and Calculus I (MATH 2261) in Area D and are advised to o take 3 hours of a foreign anguage in Area C, and PHYS 2211K and PHYS 2212K in Area DII.

+w10101gh whgwago hit how 0, who 11112 22 1111

 Core Curriculum Area F. 18 hours

 MATH 2261 (1 hour left over from Area D) 1 hour

-MATH 2262 and MATH 2263 .
-8 hours
+MATH 2262 and MATH 2263 8 hours

-ASTR 1010K-1020K .
-8 hours
+ASTR 1010K-1020K 8 hours

-PHYS 2010 1 hour
+ASTR 2010 1 hour

 Senior-College Curriculum 60 hours

 Upper-Level Courses in Astronomy 16 hours

-ASTR 4101, ASTR 4102 6 hours
+ASTR 4101, ASTR 4102

 ASTR 4400, ASTR 4410 6 hours

 ASTR 4900 4 hours

 Upper-Level Supporting Courses in Physics.
 29 hours

 PHYS 4501-4502 4 hours

-PHYS 27001 hour
+PHYS 2700 1 hour

 PHYS 3810, PHYS 3820 6 hours

 PHYS 4111-4112, PHYS 4211-4212 12 hours

 PHYS 4411-4412 6 hours

-Other Supporting Courses 15 hours
+Other Supporting Courses

-CS 1010
+CS 1010 3 hours

 Language Requirement

-(3 hours may be taken in Area C) 6-9 hours
+(3 hours may be taken in Area C)

 Guided Elective 0-3 hours

-Total hours required for the degree .
-120 semester hours

-Assessment of the education outcomes for the Astronomy major is primarily the responsibility of the departmental Astronomy Area Committee, comprised of faculty with expertise in astronomy and cognate disciplines.
+Assessment of the education outcomes for the astronomy major is primarily the responsibility of the departmental Astronomy Area Committee, comprised of faculty with expertise in astronomy and cognate disciplines.
 This assessment is conducted through evaluation of the major education outcomes in relation to astronomy programs at comparable institutions (particularly the member institutions of SARA).
 The Committee assesses the extent to which the program requirements create the desired outcomes by using a variety of techniques.
 Examples of these assessments include the following:

-- 1. All student majors must make oral presentations of their research results to the departmental faculty and submit written copies of their research papers to the departmental office as part of the required Capstone Seminars (PHYS 4501-4502). - 2.
-Students must submit a departmental copy of their portfolios of undergraduate coursework, research projects, and professional activity at the end of their last semester of residence. - 3.
-At the time of major coursework completion, students must complete an exit questionnaire to determine the student's perception of achievement of the major's education outcomes. - 4.
-Periodic surveys of alumni who have completed the Astronomy program will be conducted.
+- All student majors must make oral presentations of their research results to the departmental faculty and submit written copies of their research papers to the departmental office as part of the required Capstone Seminars (PHYS 4501-4502). - Students must submit a departmental copy of their portfolios of undergraduate coursework, research projects, and professional activity at the end of their last semester of residence. - At the time of major coursework completion, students must complete an exit questionnaire to determine the student's perception of achievement of the major's education outcomes. - 4.
+Periodic surveys of alumni who have completed the astronomy program will be conducted.
 These surveys will evaluate the relevancy of the major program to graduates' present employment, their perception of success, and their personal satisfaction with the program.
 The surveys will also solicit suggestions for improvement of the Astronomy major program.

-BACHELOR OF SCIENCE DEGREE WITH A MAJOR IN ENVIRONMENTAL GEOGRAPHY
+BACHELOR OF SCIENCE DEGREE WITH A MAJOR IN ENVIRONMENTAL GEOSCIENCES

-The program leading to the B. S. degree with a major in environmental geography is designed to prepare to enter graduate programs in geography, planning, and related fields, or to embark upon careers in commerce, industry, government, or education.
+The program leading to the B. S. degree with a major in environmental geosciences is designed to prepare to enter graduate programs in geography, planning, and related fields, or to embark upon careers in commerce, industry, government, or education.
 The specific educational objectives include the following:

 - 1. To provide a working knowledge of the basic research tools in physical and cultural geography, environmental research, and in digital cartography; - 2.
-To provide the knowledge required to evaluate and interpret environmental data, address and analyze regional environmental questions and synthesize and recommend solutions to a range of environmental problems; - 3.
-To provide the analytical and technical skills necessary for geographical research including; spatial and temporal analysis, digital and conventional mapping, and analysis and interpretation of data; - 4.
+To provide the knowledge required to evaluate and interpret environmental data, address and analyze regional environmental questions and synthesize and recommend solutions to a range of environmental problems; - To provide the analytical and technical skills necessary for geographical research including; spatial and temporal analysis, digital and conventional mapping, and analysis and interpretation of data; - 4.
 To provide a range of computer-based spatial analysis skills using Geographic Information Science (GIS) and other techniques for digital mapping, data manipulation and analysis, and applications issues.

-Requirements for the Bachelor Of Science Degree With A Major In Environmental Geography
+Requirements for the Bachelor Of Science Degree With A Major In Environmental Geosciences